neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 Now we need to set up the debug configuration real quick.

+You need to copy a file first.

+In AC6/SystemWorkbench/plugins, search for cmsis-dap.cfg and copy the one found in com.st.stm32ide.debug/resources/openocd/st_scripts/interface to the same subfolder in fr.ac6.mcu.debug to make the CMSIS-DAP be recognized properly

 In the tool bar click Run > Debug Configurations

 Select Ac6 STM32 Debugging then click the New icon in the top left corner.
 Name this CMSIS-DAP or something.